aaronj1335/srchr/README.md

 # srchr

-side-by-side comparison of open source search engines for 30 days of irc logs from the node.js channel (based on [@izs's logs][logs])
+this is a side-by-side comparison of open source search engines for 30 days of irc logs from the node.js channel (based on [@izs's logs][logs]). it's a project for my information retrieval class at university of texas, [inf 384h][ir].

 ## quickstart